What is end-to-end testing?September 25, 2018

 |Analysis of nature and relations between user functions|

-So what is it that makes QA teams struggle with automated end-to-end testing?
-Why in 2018, so many companies still rely on manual testing to get the job done?
+So if there’s no shortage of e2e testing tools, what is it that makes QA teams struggle with automated end-to-end testing?
+Why do so many companies still rely on manual testing to get the job done?

 Knowing about end-to-end testing best practices is great, but have you actually seen anyone follow them?
 There’s a huge difference between how teams of QAs should do end-to-end testing on paper and how they actually do it in real life.
 Let’s explore the challenges of end-to-end testing automation and the strategies companies use to overcome these challenges.